ultra70/infrastructure/README.md

 # infrastructure
-tools for managing systems and applications
+tools for configuring systems and applications